DVD

-The DVD (common abbreviation for Digital Video Disc or Digital Versatile Disc) is a digital optical disc data storage format.
+The DVD (digital video disc or digital versatile disc) is a digital optical disc data storage format.
 It was invented and developed in 1995 and first released on November 1, 1996, in Japan.
-The medium can store any kind of digital data and has been widely used for video programs (watched using DVD players) or formerly for storing software and other computer files as well.
+The medium can store any kind of digital data and has been widely used to store video programs (watched using DVD players), software and other computer files.
 DVDs offer significantly higher storage capacity than compact discs (CD) while having the same dimensions.
-A standard DVD can store up to 4.7 GB of storage, while variants can store up to a maximum of 17.08 GB.
+A standard single-layer DVD can store up to 4.7 GB of data, a dual-layer DVD up to 8.5 GB.
+Dual-layer, double-sided DVDs can store up to a maximum of 17.08 GB.

 Prerecorded DVDs are mass-produced using molding machines that physically stamp data onto the DVD.
 Such discs are a form of DVD-ROM because data can only be read and not written or erased.
 Blank recordable DVD discs (DVD-R and DVD+R) can be recorded once using a DVD recorder and then function as a DVD-ROM.
 Rewritable DVDs (DVD-RW, DVD+RW, and DVD-RAM) can be recorded and erased many times.

 DVDs are used in DVD-Video consumer digital video format and less commonly in DVD-Audio consumer digital audio format, as well as for authoring DVD discs written in a special AVCHD format to hold high definition material (often in conjunction with AVCHD format camcorders).
 DVDs containing other types of information may be referred to as DVD data discs.